-The takeoff gross weight is evaluated at the start of the mission, perhaps maximized for zero power margin at a specified mission segment (either takeoff conditions or mid point).
+Missions are defined for the sizing task and for the mission performance analysis.
+A mission consists of a specified number of mission segments.
+The takeoff gross weight is evaluated at the start of the mission, perhaps maximized for zero power margin at a specified mission segment.
 Then the aircraft is flown for all segments.
 For calculated mission fuel weight, the fuel weight at takeoff is adjusted to equal the fuel required for the mission (burned plus reserve).
 For specified takeoff fuel weight with adjustable segments, the mission time or distance is adjusted so the fuel required for the mission (burned plus reserve) equals the takeoff fuel weight.
 The mission iteration is thus on mission fuel weight.
-Range credit segments (defined below) can also require an iteration.
 A successive substitution method is used if an iteration is required.
-The iteration to maximize takeoff gross weight could be an outer loop around the mission iteration, but instead it is executed as part of the mission iteration.
-At the specified mission segment, the gross weight is maximized for zero power margin, and the resulting gross weight increment added to the takeoff gross weight for the next mission iteration.
-Thus takeoff gross weight is also a variable of the mission iteration.